mightyzau/RegionBLIP/README.md

 <br/>
 We provide the pre-trained RegionBLIP models below.
+Note that, if the point encoder is unfrozen during pre-training, the point-cloud zero-shot classification performance can be improved further.

 | Model | I-region captioning (RefCOCO test) | PCD captioning (Objaverse test) | P-region captioning (ReferScannet val) | Zero-shot ModelNet40 Classification |
 | --- | --- | --- | --- | --- |